Paing-Ko/myGame/README.md

 ## Acknowledgements

 This project was inspired by my passion for coding and interest in healthcare.
-It is built for educational purposes and to bring awareness to the importance of health education and programming knowledge as we are living in AI era.
+It is built for educational purposes and to bring awareness to the importance of health education and as well as programming knowledge as we are living in AI era.

 ## Note